HeyLookItsBrandon/VulkanTemplate/README.md

 This project is a work in progress.
 It aims to (eventually) provide a clean, concise template for implementing a native [Vulkan](https://www.khronos.org/vulkan/) app on Android.

+The Vulkan-specific code is mostly based on code from Alexander Overvoorde's [Vulkan-Tutorial.com](https://vulkan-tutorial.com/), ported to Android and modularized a bit.

 ## Motivation

 Even with previous OpenGL experience, I haven't found Google/LunarG's